Some notes concerning preconditioning of linear parabolic optimal control problems: Conclusions from the numerical results

 \section{Conclusions from the numerical results}

-In accordance with the analytical results the numerical solution of the reduced system as well as of the preconditioned full system yield iteration numbers bounded independently of the refinement level in our numerical experiments.
+In accordance with the analytical results, the numerical solution of the reduced system as well as of the preconditioned full system yields iteration numbers bounded independently of the refinement level in our numerical experiments.
 They stay indeed low and roughly constant when varying the number of unknowns.
+Also, the influence of the parameter $\lambda$ and of the function $c$ in the zero-order term of the PDE (respectively of $T$) on the conditioning is apparent.

-In the examples the numerical costs for the reduced system are far less as for the full system and provides higher accuracy.
-This is observed also when the weight $\lambda $ for the control cost or the function $c$ in the zero order term of the pde is varied although the analytical result with an exact preconditioner suggest differently.
-This may be different if a more sophisticated approximation of the preconditioner is employed.
-For both systems an equation with $\cal K$ as well as an equation with ${\cal K}^T$ has to be solved in each iteration.
-Only in case that these two equations, i.e. the state and the adjoint equation, shall or can only be solved with low accuracy it may be of advantage to work with the full system.
+Given the focus on analyzing the conditioning of these systems, we employed exact solvers for the state and adjoint equation, i.e. of ${\cal K}$, ${\cal K}^T$ and $\cal M$ using Cholesky decompositions of the in our examples with respect to $j$ constant matrices $K_j$ and $M_j$.
+In this case, one PCG-iteration applied to the reduced system is cheaper than one with $\bar W$ preconditioned MINRES-iteration applied to the full system by two applications of $\cal M$, ${\cal K}$ , ${\cal K}^T$ and one solve for ${\cal M}^{-1}$.
+Consequently, in the presented examples the use of the reduced system is more efficient than the use of the full system and provides higher accuracy.
+This is observed also when the weight $\lambda $ for the control cost or the constant $c$ are varied although the analytical result Corollary \ref{PreFullSystem} with an exact preconditioner $W$ suggests otherwise.
+This may be different if a more sophisticated approximation of the preconditioner $W$ is employed.

+Moreover, in general the convergence of the PCG-method applied to the reduced system hinges on the accuracy of solving the equations with $\cal K$ and ${\cal K}^T$.
+Considering the full system these solutions play only a role for the preconditioner.
+Hence, though the given numerical results for linear parabolic control problems with a given end-time-target function -presented for validation of the analytical results- may suggest that it is more efficient to work with the reduced system, this is still an open question.